SM Spirituality Media

 The lineage

-Atmananda Krishna Menon (1883–1959), a Kerala magistrate working in the colonial administration at Trivandrum, taught quietly from his home for several decades under the name Sri Atmananda.
-His method — which he sometimes simply called the direct path — relied on guided experiential investigation rather than scriptural commentary, and its technical vocabulary was minimal compared with the classical Advaita Vedānta of Ādi Śaṅkara.
-Jean Klein (1912–1998), a French musicologist and physician, met Krishna Menon in the early 1950s and brought the approach to Europe; he taught quietly in France, Switzerland and Britain for four decades.
-Francis Lucille, a French physicist and Klein's student from the 1970s, was authorised to teach in 1985 and is the most articulate living transmitter of the lineage in English.
-Lucille's most prominent student, Rupert Spira, has refined the language for a wide audience while keeping the method's central commitment intact: investigation of awareness, in dialogue, on the first day rather than the last.
+Atmananda Krishna Menon§ (1883–1959) was a Kerala magistrate who taught quietly from his home in Trivandrum under the name Sri Atmananda.
+His method relied on guided experiential investigation rather than scriptural commentary.
+Its technical vocabulary was minimal compared with the classical Advaita Vedānta§ of Ādi Śaṅkara§.
+Jean Klein§ (1912–1998), a French musicologist and physician, met Krishna Menon in the early 1950s.
+He brought the approach to Europe and taught in France, Switzerland and Britain for four decades.
+Francis Lucille§, a French physicist and Klein's student from the 1970s, was authorised to teach in 1985.
+He is the most articulate living transmitter of the lineage in English.
+Lucille's most prominent student, Rupert Spira§, has refined the language for a wide audience while keeping the method's central commitment intact: investigation of awareness, in dialogue, from the first day.

 In the index